serdeliverance/blog/_drafts/get-your-hands-dirty-with-clean-arch-review.md

 The books starts explaining the disadvantages of the traditional and well known `Layered Architecture`.
 It explains how this architecture is persistence oriented, how easy is to mix layers and loose discipline and how prone to mantainability issues is.

+Then, the author explains why `Single Resposibility Principle` and the `Dependency Inversion Principle` (yes, the `S` and `D` you know from `SOLID`) are important in our jorney towards `Hexagonal Architecture`.
+Also, he explains `package organization`, which is something really important not just to organize our code, but to express our architecture intentions.

 # Conclusion